 - Fig. The timer and program selector are mounted just behind the control panel. - (22) Relays and level controls are located at the top of the machine, easily accessible for service.

 Electrical connections to the machine are made by quick-disconnect plugs.

-The timer schema and circuit diagram are sent with each machine.
+The circuit diagram is sent with each machine.

 Relays